 In this excerpt, the idea of earnestness has appeared in various forms.
 It can be understood by its opposites.
 Here, it is offered as the reverse of triviality, and elsewhere as the opposite of seriousness.
 Though ostensibly it is a quality of candor, the exact meanings are still vague.

 Example #6: Holy Sonnet 14 (By John Donne)

 “Divorce me, untie or break that knot again;

 Take me to you, imprison me, for I,

 Except you enthrall me, never shall be free,

-Donne talks about the conflict that rages within himself that is expressed through circumlocution.
-He says a man cannot avoid Satan’s influence but he must rely on God to get freedom spiritually from Satan.
-The word haste (bride) is giving this suggestion paradoxically.
+Donne talks about the conflict that rages within himself, which he expresses through circumlocution.
+He says a man cannot avoid Satan’s influence, but he must rely on God to get freedom spiritually from Satan.

 Function of Circumlocution

-Circumlocution is extensively used in poetry, music and rhetoric speech.
+Circumlocution is extensively used in poetry, music, and rhetorical speech.
 It is, in fact, the embellishment of putting different words together so as not to say what a person wants not to say.
-Circumlocution makes the verses soft and beautiful, since it is a way to set aside harsh speech and make words sound sweeter.
-However, the major use of circumlocution is to express something ambiguously, and often in poetry to create regular rhyme in a poem.
+Circumlocution makes the verses soft and beautiful, since it is a way to set aside harsh speech, and make words sound sweeter.
+However, the major use of circumlocution is to express something ambiguously, and often in poetry to create regular rhyme.
 Also, it is employed to give different ideas to readers.